pkts-rs/rscap/pkts/README.md

 The source code of this project is made available under the [GNU General Public License, version 2][GPLv2].

-Requests regarding other licensing options can be made to *email address here*.
+Any further inquiries regarding licensing can be made to me[at]nathanielbennett[dotcom].